Data Model

 Project

-A Project in the data model represents a surveillance initiative supported by specific entities.
+A Project in the data model represents a surveillance initiative supported by specific entities and lead by specific individuals.
 Examples include the PREDICT Project funded by USAID, a single cross-sectional study with one field visit to a specific location (e.g., sample collection in a market), or a national or local wildlife health surveillance network managed by a government agency.

 Projects serve as the highest hierarchical unit in the database and must contain at least one Surveillance Activity.
 They can be time-limited, spanning a single date, or ongoing for an extended period as needed.